-In accordance with The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012, at least 28 days before a private meeting of an executive decision-making body is held notice will be available at County Hall, Chelmsford and on the Council's website of the intention to hold the meeting in private and the reasons for so doing.
+In accordance with The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012, at least 28 days before a decision is taken at a private meeting of an executive decision-making body is held notice will be available at County Hall, Chelmsford and on the Council's website of the intention to hold the meeting in private and the reasons for so doing.

-At least five clear days before a private meeting of an executive decision-making body is held further notice will be available at County Hall, Chelmsford, and on the Council's website of the reasons for holding the meeting in private, details of any representations received about why the meeting should be open to the public and a statement as to the response.
+At least five clear days before a decision is to be taken at a private meeting of an executive decision-making body is held further notice will be available at County Hall, Chelmsford, and on the Council's website of the reasons for holding the meeting in private, details of any representations received about why the meeting should be open to the public and a statement as to the response.

-Where the date by which a meeting must be held makes compliance impracticable, the meeting may only be held in private where agreement has been obtained by the decision-making body from
+Where the date by which a meeting must be held makes compliance impracticable, the decision may be taken at a meeting held in private where agreement has been obtained by the decision-making body from

-- (i) the Chairman of the Corporate Policy and Scrutiny Committee; or - (ii) if there is no chairman of the committee, or if the chairman of the committee is unable to act, then the agreement of the Chairman of the Council, or - (iii) in his absence, the Vice-Chairman of the Council; that the meeting is urgent and cannot reasonably be deferred.
+- (i) the Chairman of the Corporate Policy and Scrutiny Committee; or - (ii) if there is no chairman of that committee, or if the chairman of that committee is unable to act, then the agreement of the Chairman of the Council, or

+(iii) in his absence, the Vice-Chairman of the Council; that the meeting is urgent and cannot reasonably be deferred.